It all starts with God and the decision to follow Him. For Chronic Joy, that includes having a clear Statement of Faith.

 - they may not recognize our needs when we don’t look sick

 - they may not yet know how to “do” community for those affected by chronic illness or how to flesh small groups out in creative ways

 - the time of day or length of meetings may be difficult due to symptoms, medications, treatments or energy reserves

 - we may need transportation to the meeting

 - financial assistance might be needed to purchase materials

 - we may need wheelchair access to bathrooms, elevators, and classrooms

 Our printable guide, Creative Ways to Use Our Studies, helps individuals, churches and organizations think out-of-the-box to connect with one another and build community.

-In just a few weeks, a church in Michigan will be launching their own chronic illness ministry under the Chronic Joy name to help those in their church discover hope, find purpose, embrace worth and encounter God’s indescribable joy as they learn to do life together, thriving in a life with chronic illness.
-Our brand new Licensing Agreement provides the framework for churches and organizations to take that important step.
+There are several churches who’ve launched their own chronic illness ministry under the Chronic Joy® name to help those in their church discover hope, find purpose, and embrace worth.
+They help them encounter God’s indescribable joy as they learn to do life together, thriving in a life with chronic illness.
+Our Licensing Agreement provides the framework for churches and organizations to take that important step.

 Are you interested in starting a small group or or a chronic illness ministry in your church?
 This post makes a great conversation-starter!